-- Recall that your final bounds are not set in viewDidLoad. - If you create views in code in viewDidLoad, pick sensible frames based on the view's bounds then. - But be sure to set struts/springs (UIView's autoresizingMask property). - You specify the value of this mask by combining the constants described in UIViewAutoresizing using the C bitwise OR operator. - Think of adding something in viewDidLoad as the same as laying it out in Interface Builder. - In both cases, you have to anticipate that the top-level view's bounds will be changed.
+- Recall that your final bounds are not set in viewDidLoad. - If you create views in code in viewDidLoad, pick sensible frames based on the view's bounds then. - But be sure to set struts/springs (UIView's autoresizingMask property). - You specify the value of this mask by listing the constants described in UIViewAutoresizing in an array: